 HOW ANNUITIES WORK

 While traditional life insurance guards against “dying too soon,” an annuity, in essence, can be used as insurance against “living too long.”
 In brief, if you buy an annuity (generally from an insurance company, which invests your funds), you will receive in return a series of periodic payments that are guaranteed as to amount and payment period.
 Thus, if you choose to take the annuity payments over your lifetime (there are many other options), you will have a guaranteed source of “income” until your death.
 If you “die too soon” (that is, you don’t outlive your life expectancy), you will get back from the insurer far less than you paid in.
 On the other hand, if you “live too long” (and do outlive your life expectancy), you may get back far more than the cost of your annuity (and the resultant earnings).
 By comparison, if you put your funds into a traditional investment, you may run out of funds before your death.
+The earnings that occur during the term of the annuity are tax-deferred.
+You are not taxed on them until they are paid out.
+Because of the tax deferral, your funds have the chance to grow more quickly than they would in a taxable investment.

 HOW ANNUITIES BEST SERVE INVESTORS